oo-loop/loop/README.md

 Loop has been developed out of that feeling to overcome this problem.

 ## Philosophy
 Loop is not a framework providing any possible existing components.
 It's more like a companion for CSS development, encouraging the use and creation of utilities while considering recurring components.
-Make CSS readable and expressive.
+Loop works towards flexibility and expressive CSS.

 ## Semantic
 Loop differentiates components and utilities with semantic for more clarity

-* `data-oo-componentName` or `oo-componentName` loop attribute for component
+* `data-oo-componentName` or `oo-componentName` attribute for components
-* `.utilityName` class attribute for utility.
+* `.utilityName` class for utilities.

 ## Start